bozonx/social-media-posting-microservice/docs/api.md

 **Auth Merging Behavior:**

-- If `channel` is provided, the base auth is taken from the channel configuration in `config.yaml`
+- If `account` is provided, the base auth is taken from the account configuration in `config.yaml`
 - If `auth` is also provided in the request, its fields **override** the channel's auth fields
 - All auth fields in the request are optional - they only override specific fields from the channel config
 - Final validation checks that all required fields for the platform are present after merging